johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 In cases where a function runs, but is determined to have no effect - such as an effect which only activates under certain conditions - returning `nil` is the correct behavior to speficy that no modifications should be made for that case.
 Otherwise, functions must always return the correct type of value specified in the function documentation definition.

+## RemoveEffect Helper Function

+The statblock object allows you to remove any effect by name, but any effect can easily remove itself without needing to pass it's name as a parameter with the `RemoveEffect()` helper function.
+The lua script will finish out whatever function called this helper function, so it is typical to return right after calling it.

+### `RemoveEffect()`
+Removes and ends the current effect on the statblock.
+No parameters, equivalent to running `statblock.remove_effect("<effect name>")`.

 ## RollModifier Helper Function